 1.14 Power Factor Correction.
 All 3-phase electric motors of 10 horsepower or larger, installed after April 1, 2014, are required to have a motor capacitor installed with sufficient capacity to meet the requirements of the Cooperative.
 The capacitor must be installed in a manner so as to be switched off when the motor is not being used.
 Failure to install capacitors that meet the requirements of the Cooperative will result in a power factor penalty under terms and conditions approved by the Board of Directors.

 1.15 Power Quality and Harmonics.
 The Cooperative is obligated to its Members to provide quality electric service.
 Limiting harmonics, transients, flickers, and other power quality issues improves power quality.
 The Member shall not allow harmonic voltage or distortion on the Member load side to exceed a level that will adversely affect the reliable distribution of electric energy of the Cooperative, including adversely affecting equipment and devices of the distribution system of the Cooperative and/or the membership.
 The latest revision of Institute of Electrical and Electronics Engineers (IEEE) Standard 519 will be used as guide for allowable limits of harmonic

-- The Cooperative requires the installation of harmonic filtration devices for all services with harmonic producing equipment prior to interconnection.
-The Cooperative reserves the right to refuse interconnection if harmonic filtration is not installed.
+- The Cooperative requires the installation of harmonic filtration devices for all services with harmonic producing equipment prior to The Cooperative reserves the right to refuse interconnection if harmonic filtration is not installed.

 - If a Member’s load causes harmonic distortion that causes undue interference and damage on the distribution system of the Cooperative or exceeds acceptable levels as determined by the Cooperative, the Member shall mitigate the problem by use of filters, reactors, or other recommendations of the manufacturer of the harmonic producing equipment.
 It is the discretion of the Engineering Department of the Cooperative to determine if the filtration devices are adequate.

 - The Cooperative will notify in writing the Member whose equipment is the origin of the harmonic

 - The Member shall have 90 days from such notice to remedy the cause of the harmonic

 - Failure of the Member to remedy the cause of harmonic disturbance within 90 days from the notice shall be authority for United Electric to disconnect service to the Member.

 1.16 Interference with Service.
 The Cooperative reserves the right to refuse to supply electrical and related services to any load of a character that may impair service to other Members.
 The Cooperative may disconnect services that fail to remedy power quality issues.
 The Cooperative has sole discretion to determine if adequate devices are installed to prevent power quality

 1.17 Limitation on Attachments to Facilities.
 Attachments of any kind shall not be affixed to the Cooperative’s facilities by Members or anyone else without specific written authorization.
 The Cooperative may, pursuant to a written agreement, allow attachments to its facilities for purposes of mutual benefit to the Members of the

 1.18 Limitation of Use of Service.
 A Member may not resell electrical power or related services purchased from the Cooperative without the written consent of the Board of

-1.20 The provisions of these Service Requirements are effective April 1, 2014.
+1.20 The provisions of these Service Requirements are effective July 25, 2022.